 A writing and storytelling retreat — June 23, 24 and 25

-This retreat will allow participants – whether they define themselves as writers or not – to use stories to explore loss and other life challenges.
-The retreat also will be perfect for individuals wanting to use stories for personal growth and to chart new directions for their lives.
-Sessions will include exercises in journaling, writing prompts and hands-on activities such as art journaling (no artistic experience required!)
-The weekend also will offer opportunities for relaxation and renewal.
-Please join me
+The retreat allowed participants – whether they defined themselves as writers or not – to use stories to explore loss and other life challenges.
+Sessions included exercises in journaling, writing prompts and hands-on activities such as art journaling (no artistic experience required!)
+The weekend also offered opportunities for relaxation and renewal.

 Vicki Mayk is a memoirist, nonfiction writer and magazine editor whose work has appeared in print and online publications including Ms Magazine, Hippocampus Magazine, Literary Mama, and the Manifest-Station.
 She created and teaches a memoir workshop for the bereaved at St. Luke’s Hospice in Bethlehem, Pa., and teaches writing workshops for those dealing with loss under the umbrella of her business, Write To Heal.
 She is the editor of the magazine at Wilkes University, where she also teaches adult creative nonfiction workshops and a class about the power of story for freshmen.